 Chen et al. \cite{chen1998global} extended Proposition \ref{prop:yan1994global_prop3.1} to positive-semidefinite matrices and rank-deficient initial conditions, showing that the Oja flow converges to a point in $\mathbb{R}^{n\times r}$ that depends on $U(0)$.
 Hasan \cite[Variation 4]{hasan2006stability} claimed that convergence to $\mathrm{St}(r,n)$ could be ensured for any square matrix $A$ and any non-zero initial value $U(0)$ by replacing $A$ with $A+aI_{n}$ for a sufficiently large constant $a>0$.
 This modification does not alter the vector field of the Oja flow \eqref{eq:Oja_flow} when restricted to $U(t) \in \mathrm{St}(r,n)$.
 However, a non-zero initial value is not a sufficient condition for convergence.
 For instance, if the columns of $U(0) \in \mathbb{R}^{n\times 2}$ are identical, i.e., $U(0) = x_0 $, then the solution retains this structure, $U(t) = x(t) $, where $x(t)$ evolves according to

 Therefore, $U(t)$ preserves its initial rank and cannot converge to $\mathrm{St}(r,n)$.
-The strategy of shifting the matrix spectrum is compelling, but further analysis is needed since $\mathrm{St}(r,n)$ is generally not a stable invariant set for non-positive-definite matrices.
+The strategy of shifting the matrix spectrum is compelling, but further analysis is needed because $\mathrm{St}(r,n)$ is generally not a stable invariant set for non-positive-definite matrices.
 As demonstrated in Example \ref{exam:negative_eigenvalue} and discussed in \cite{chen2001unified}, if $A$ is negative-definite, solutions initiating outside the Stiefel manifold may diverge.
 The Stiefel manifold is a generalization of a sphere, and this potential instability implies that numerical implementations of the Oja flow require periodic normalization to mitigate the accumulation of numerical errors.
-To address this, Chen, Amari, and Lin \cite{chen1998unified, chen2001unified} proposed an alternative algorithm for principal and minor component extraction that does not require normalization.
-In this paper, however, we focus on the Oja flow \eqref{eq:Oja_flow} due to its lower computational complexity compared to the algorithm in \cite{chen1998unified}.
+To address this limitation, Chen et al. \cite{chen1998unified, chen2001unified} proposed an alternative algorithm for principal and minor component extraction that does not require normalization.
+In this study, however, we focused on the Oja flow \eqref{eq:Oja_flow} because of its lower computational complexity compared to the algorithm in \cite{chen1998unified}.

 The stability properties of \eqref{eq:Oja_flow} in $\mathbb{R}^{n \times r}$, particularly for general non-symmetric matrices, remain incompletely understood.
-This paper aims to fill this gap by providing a rigorous analysis of the invariance and stability of $\mathrm{St}(r,n)$ for any $A \in \mathbb{R}^{n\times n}$ in Section \ref{sec:Oja_flow_Euclidean}.
+The aim of this study was to fill this gap by providing a rigorous analysis of the invariance and stability of $\mathrm{St}(r,n)$ for any $A \in \mathbb{R}^{n\times n}$, as described in Section \ref{sec:Oja_flow_Euclidean}.